Guest post by Sharon Hiebing

 “Developing country” is a term generally used to describe a nation with a low level of material well-being.
 Since no single definition of the term developing country is recognized internationally, the levels of development may vary widely within so-called developing countries.
 Some developing countries have high average standards of living.”

 Ah, now it’s starting to make more sense.
-As it turns out, according to the International Monetary Fund’s World Economic Outlook Report, April 2010 (updated April 2015), Belize is on the list of Emerging and Developing Countries.
+As it turns out, according to the International Monetary Fund’s World Economic Outlook Report 2015, (latest update) Belize is on the list Emerging and Developing Countries.